-Calculus I
+Calculus I (4 credits)

-(4 credits) This course is an introduction to differential and integral calculus.
+This course is an introduction to differential and integral calculus.
 Topics include limits and continuity, applications of the derivative, and the fundamental theorem of calculus.

-course.
+Graphing calculators are used to present topics and help solve problems throughout the course.
 Prerequisites: MA 111/112/115 or equivalent.
-MA 252

-Calculus II
+Calculus II (4 credits)

-(4 credits) Topics include the application of integration, the calculus of exponential, logarithmic, trigonometric, and hyperbolic functions, integration techniques, improper integrals, polar coordinates, parametric forms, and infinite series.
+Topics include the application of integration, the calculus of exponential, logarithmic, trigonometric, and hyperbolic functions, integration techniques, improper integrals, polar coordinates, parametric forms, and infinite series.
 Prerequisite: MA 251.